pal-robotics/dynamic_payload_analysis/doc/README.md

 <img src="images/photo_overview.png" alt="Overview" width="600"/>
 </div>

+Furthermore, the node publishes the joint states of the robot in the **/joint_states** topic, so you can visualize the joint states in RViz as well.
+Make sure to remove other nodes that publish the joint states of the robot, as they can interfere with the visualization of the dynamic payload analysis.

 ### Calculating the workspace area
 1) With a right click on the interactive markers, you can open a menu to select which kinematic chains you want to analyze by selecting the corresponding end effector link in the sub-menu.
 The menu will look like this: